nrotella-ainstein/radar_to_rviz/readme.md

     //start_radar_raw();
 ```

-- Raw and Tracked Detections: in file src/tipi_to_rviz.cpp adjust lines #53 - 55 as so:
+- Raw and Tracked Detections: In file 'src/tipi_to_rviz.cpp' adjust lines #53 - 55 as so:
 ```
     //you can adjust the returns that the radar puts to the CANBUS start_radar_dual();
     //start_radar_tracked();
     //start_radar_raw();
 ```

+#### After making any adjustments you will have to recompile and source your nodes using
+- catkin_make
+- catkin_make install
+- source install/setup.bash